-US places Paraguay vice president on corruption list
+Paraguay vice president to quit after US alleges corruption

 This offering of a bribe was “consistent with an apparent pattern of corrupt activity” and in this case it was carried out to “obstruct an investigation that threatened the vice president and his financial interests,” Ostfield said.

-As a result, Velázquez, Duarte and their immediate family members will no longer be allowed to enter the United States.
+As a result of the designations, Velázquez, Duarte and their immediate family members will no longer be allowed to enter the United States.

+Velázquez said he is “completely and totally” in the dark about the allegations detailed by Ostfield.

+Paraguay’s vice president said he would resign because he wants to “go out like a common citizen to defend what I think is an injustice.”

 The designation comes mere weeks after a former president of Paraguay, Horacio Manuel Cartes, was also included on a U.S. corruption list for his “involvement in significant corruption.”
 Cartes served as president of Paraguay between August 2013 and August 2018.